METEOR-M (METEOR-M N2-3, METEOR-M N2-4) satellites reception

 .
 This will give you some more information on the satellite passing above you, such as when it will rise (called AOS) and set (called LOS), as well as its position in the sky.

-For testing mode on METEOR-M N°2-4, you might need to select
+For testing mode on newly launched Meteors, you might need to select

 METEOR-M2-x LRPT 80k